fabulousduck/smol/README.md

-# Smol
-Smol interpreted language.

-This is a small educational language I made with the primary intent <br>
-to help new students get accustomed to programming without having to know<br>
-intricate programming concepts.

-It is not intended to make sense for a seasoned programmer, but for people who<br>
-are not that familiar with programming yet.

-It at this point has also become an expiriment to see how well a language that does not have expressions fairs.

-And for some reason i made it compile chip-8 ROMS. (wip)
+<h1 align="center">Smol</h1>
+<p align="center">Smol interpreted language.</p>

+<p align="center">This is a small language i made to have something other than raw assembly to write when i want to make a piece of software for an older system.
+Right now, to build the system and test it.
+It only compiles down to Chip-8 opcodes.
+It has a interpreter too and a REPL if you so wish.
+In the future i plan to support older chips like the 6502 and the Z80 flavours.

 # Table of contents

 * [table of contents](#Table-of-contents)